Macropedius: Writings

-Macropedius owes his greatest fame to his twelve plays.
-In the Netherlands and in Germany he was the first, the most productive and the best Latin playwright.
+Macropedius is primarily recognized for his twelve plays.
+In both the Netherlands and Germany, he was one of the earliest, most prolific, and accomplished Latin playwright.

 Andrisca is a comedy about two shrewd and adulterous women wearing the breeches and fighting their silly husbands.
 By the end of the century, the same plot was elaborated by William Shakespeare in The Taming of the Shrew.
 Bassarus is a real Shrovetide play.
 Asotus is about the Biblical theme of the prodigal son.
 The play was performed by the students of Trinity College in Cambridge, and at Prague University.
 In 1539 Macropedius’ most successful play, Hecastus, was published.
 This drama secured him a place among the world's dramatists.
 It is a freely composed version of the late medieval Dutch morality play Elckerlijc (in English known as Everyman).
 The main character, Hecastus, is a wealthy young man enjoying the good things of life.
 When he learns that he is to die soon, not one of his friends, relatives or servants is willing to accompany him on his final journey.
 It's considered a masterpiece and it was very successful.

 Before the end of the century, Hecastus was performed and printed in the original Latin and in translation.
 Twelve independent editions and six German translations are known.
 One of these translations was made by the famous poet of the Reformation, Hans Sachs.
 The play was also translated into Danish, Dutch and, in 1681, into Swedish.
 In the Netherlands, Hecastus was performed several times.
 In Germany the play was the most successful.
 Eighteen performances have been well established.
 For the second edition (1552), Macropedius had to revise and extend the play.
 The tolerant humanist Macropedius was apparently suspected of sympathizing with the Reformation.
 Therefore, he was forced to revise and extend the second edition (1552) of the play as can be concluded from the prologue as well.